Everyone Has One

 I’ve been busy finding out my Creative type through a creative testing that explores the many faces of the creative personality.

-What fascinates me about this is that’s it’s all based in psychology research which as a UX designer I’m pretty fond of.
-The test assesses the basic habits and tendencies—how you think, from how you act to how you see the world, to then help you better understand who you are as a creative person.
+What fascinates me about this is that’s it’s all based on psychology research and as UX designer I’m pretty fond of.
+It assesses the simple habits and basic tendencies, from the actions you may take and think, to how you see what’s in front of you, to help better understand what kind of creative person you are.
 This isn’t just for a creative minded soul, it’s a form to make you know who you are as an artistic human.

-All you will need to do is simply answer 15 questions (with two answers per question) which will give you a deeper understanding of your motivations, plus an insight into how to maximize your natural gifts, you as a person from a psychology point of few to then face your challenges.
+All you will need to do is answer 15 simple questions (with two answers per question) which will give you that deeper understanding, plus full insight on how to really maximize the gifts you as a creative person has right from a psychology point of few to then face challenges head-on.

 Here is a little more information that you might find useful about this new test, these are the people or organisations that brought you this insightful test allowing you to know a little more about yourself as a creative person:

 Creative Types is brought to you by Adobe Create Magazine.
 Through the lenses of craft, culture, and career, we celebrate and fuel creative minds with inspirational stories, Creative Cloud how-tos, and more.

 Anyways is a creative agency that helps brands to become more adventurous and meaning-driven through collaborations with the world’s best creative talent.
 As part of the HudsonBec Group alongside It’s Nice That, they believe in the power of creativity in brand communications.
 Anyways Creative acted as the Creative Partner behind Adobe’s Creative Types project, including sourcing creative collaborators and overseeing the project from ideation to execution.